College of Dental Medicine Course Descriptions

 2 credit hours

-This elective course is intended for any third or fourth year MUSC CDM student seeking a broader understanding of orthodontics both didactically and clinically.
-The course is particularly suited for those students interested in pursuing an advanced specialty program in Orthodontics.
-The one-week experience is designed for the student to experience being an "Orthodontic resident for a week".
+This elective course is intended for any 3rd or 4th year MUSC CDM dental student seeking a broader understanding of orthodontics both didactically and clinically.
+The course is particularly suited for those students interested in pursuing an advanced specialty program in orthodontics.
+Students are required to attend all regularly scheduled resident courses/seminars as well as assist residents in the clinical care of patients.
+They will also have the opportunity to work with the residents and attending faculty on diagnosis and treatment planning of multiple patient cases.

 1 credit hour